bytechefhq/bytechef-workflows/README.md

-# Integri Atlas Example Workflows
+# ByteChef Example Workflows

-A collection of example pipelines for use with the Integri Atlas Workflow Engine.
+A collection of example pipelines for use with the ByteChef platform.